 Can you please tell us more about your previous working experience?

 Try to tell them a story of your life, of your professional career.
-You’ve been always fascinated with HR, since you understood that great people form each great organization.
+You’ve been always fascinated with HR, since you understood that great people form the integral part of each great organization.
 You decided to study HR (or other relevant field), and started your career somewhere, learning the ins and outs of human resources.

 Making mistakes along the way, experiencing successes and failures, you’ve learned how to attract young talent to the company, how to lead interviews, and how to turn the rough talent into a great asset for the company.
 Maybe you’ve had your share in dealing with unions, or at least with some troublesome workers who you couldn’t afford to fire.
 And you also did some HR planning, at least on a level of one department.